The fast-growing Hamlets network will feed communities and educate people all over the world about organic production.

 Also, it is very important to mention that PV has a new program for schools called Grow Organic which includes informative materials that may benefit your Phoenix Hamlet for educational purposes:

-The success of a Hamlet depends upon its community members, otherwise known as "Stakeholders", who can invest into office support, planting activities, maintenance, etc.
+The success of a Hamlet depends upon its community members, otherwise known as "Stakeholders", who can invest in office support, planting activities, maintenance, etc.

 There are now 48 Hamlets in Tanzania alone, 6 Hamlets in Uganda with 3 more being created right now.